-The RTA offers three specific planning, operating, and capital funding programs.
+The RTA offers four specific planning, operating, and capital funding programs.
 These programs target innovative projects that will increase transit usage, improve the efficiency and effectiveness of the region's current transit system, provide for better mobility for seniors and people with disabilities, and improve job access.

 Please visit the RTA's Regional Transportation Authority Mapping and Statistics (RTAMS) System to view details of previously approved Funding Programs studies and projects.
 RTAMS allows users to view the status of all studies and projects, completed reports, and search by various criteria.